Serenacula/splitby/readme.md

 As with index selection, empty fields are counted unless you use the --skip-empty flag.

+Behaviours that affect selections are ignored, e.g. --invert, --placeholder

 ```sh
 echo "boo;;hoo" | splitby --count -d ";"
 > 3